snowood1/wenn/README.md

    You can evaluate on either LSUN_classroom or [LSUN_resize](https://www.dropbox.com/s/moqh2wh8696c3yl/LSUN_resize.tar.gz?file_subpath=%2FLSUN_resize).
 The results are close.
 3. Run test_demo.py

 ## More details
 4. We first pretrain the ENN classfier to reach a good accuracy and then feed it into the alogrithm to calibrate its uncertainty.
    All the pretrained classifiers is under the folder '[pretrain](https://github.com/snowood1/wenn/tree/main/pretrain)'.
    Note that the pretrained ENN models are **different** from the normal softmax pretrained model.
-   It is trained using Eq.9.
+   It is trained using Eq.9, not cross-entropy.
 Please also refer to the pretrain function in main.py.

 5. The repo below contain a lot of baselines considered in our paper.
 But we change all the base classfier as ResNet-20 in our experiments.